 You must be a citizen of the U.S.,18 years of age or older, and a resident of the school district thirty (30) days prior to the vote.

-Obtain Permission For Use Of School
+Obtain Permission For Use of School Facilities

 Obtain the necessary building use request form from the Superintendent's Office.
-Building use fees may be assessed.

 Obtain Working Papers

 Phone 468-2541 ext.
 2017.
 Necessary forms will be distributed from the Middle/High School Office.